Method of Moments for Estimation of Noisy Curves

 We are interested in recovering one-dimensional manifolds (i.e., curves) in high dimensions in the presence of large Gaussian noise.
-For a particular class of curves, we will establish the sample complexity of the problem to be $O(\sigma^6)$ and provide a recovery algorithm that meets that lower bound.
+Some of the earliest work done in fitting curves to data comes from \cite{principal-curves}, in which the authors coin the term \textit{principal curves} for curves interpolating data; they view principal curves as a nonlinear generaliation of principal component analysis, which foreshadows our methods used in Figure \ref{fig:tracing-lohi}.
+In our work, for a particular class of curves, we will establish the sample complexity of the problem to be $O(\sigma^6)$ and provide a recovery algorithm that meets that lower bound.
 The setting of one-dimensional manifolds corresponds to temporal data, and we can think of noisy curves as noisy measurements of some system evolving in time; recovering the underlying curve thus corresponds to recovering the underlying dynamics.
 In the one-dimensional setting, a great deal of work has been done in the \textit{seriation} problem, where noisy observations of time-dependent data are labeled with ordered timestamps.
 For instance, in cryo-EM, one might have noisy observations of a biological macromolecule undergoing some conformational change over time; in this context, the seriation problem involves estimating the temporal order of these conformers (see for instance \cite{Moscovich}, \cite{Lederman}).
 In archaeology, seriation techniques are used to date archeological finds \cite{archaeology}.
 Various spectral methods have been developed for the seriation problem (\cite{spectral-seriation-1}, \cite{spectral-seriation-2}, \cite{spectral-seriation-3}), but often require strong structural assumptions on the data.
 More recently, the authors in \cite{yuehaw-seriation} use the Fiedler vector of the graph Laplacian of the data to approach the seriation problem in a more general case.
 Note that our problem is not to only recover the time ordering of noisy points coming from a curve, but to recover the underlying curve itself.
 If the distribution of the noise is known, then the time ordering of noisy points can be computed from the underlying curve simply by associating each noisy data point with a point in the underlying curve that maximizes the likelihood.